 - More affordable: Was introduced into a lower priced category (56 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in February 2003).

-If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark II is the clear winner of the match-up (14 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark II is the clear winner of the match-up (15 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon 1D Mark IV« »||-||89/100||-||5/5||-||Oct 2009||4,999||-||Canon 1D Mark IV|

 |Canon 1D Mark III« »||-||-||-||o||-||Feb 2007||4,499||-||Canon 1D Mark III|

 |Canon 1Ds Mark III« »||-||+ +||4.5/5||-||-||Aug 2007||7,999||-||Canon 1Ds Mark III|